SwitchCraftCC/packwiz-installer/README.md

 # packwiz-installer

-An installer for launching packwiz modpacks with MultiMC.
-You'll need [the bootstrapper](https://github.com/comp500/packwiz-installer-bootstrap/releases) to actually use this.
+This repository houses SwitchCraft's fork of packwiz-installer, a tool for launching packwiz modpacks with MultiMC.